The Prestige 9900 is an impressive toothbrush. It is the best smart toothbrush on the market today.

 It cares by helping you improve your brushing over time.

 It analyses data from the various sensors at 100 times per second.
-This allows it to give the real-time feedback though the light ring and handle vibrations.
+This allows it to give the real-time feedback through the light ring and handle vibrations.

 With these things covered, let’s take a look at the brush head.